drethedevjs/secure-give-crud/README.md

 Created a simple CRUD app using Typescript that will log and manage financial transactions.
 This app mimics a dashboard that will allow a bookkeeper, an accountant, or a CTO to have a high-level view of the organization's current income.

-As stated, this app is simple.
-There are many features that one might expect an app like this to have but does not.
-I forgo'd these features for the sake of time but I'll list below what would make great additions.

 ## Dependencies

 1. TypeScript